-139. In general.
+- 3.139.
+In general.
 To mitigate the risk of arbitrary unilateral action, investors have in the past sought to negotiate contractual clauses that provide for the long-term stability of applicable law and the security of their rights.
 There is great diversity in the formulation of these "stabilisation clauses".
 Some clauses purport to "freeze" applicable law to the norms in force at a specified time, excluding the application of subsequent legislation.
-On the other hand, economic equilibrium clauses link adverse changes in law to requirements that the grantor restore the contract's economic equilibrium - for example, via contract renegotiation or possibly payment of compensation.
-Hybrid clauses combine freezing and economic equilibrium elements.77

-140. Concerns about stabilisation clauses.
-Concerns have been raised that stabilisation clauses could constrain the implementation of deserving social, environmental or economic measures.78 More stringent rules on community consultation, labour relations, health and safety, and environmental protection - to name but a few potentially relevant examples - could adversely affect investments and trigger the application of stabilisation clauses.
-The concern is that States may have to exempt projects from the new measures; or else that, if States must bear the costs those measures cause, they may be discouraged from acting in the first place, particularly where public finances are under strain.

-141. Regulatory space and stabilisation.
+On the other hand, economic equilibrium clauses link adverse changes in law to requirements that the grantor restore the contract's economic equilibrium for example, via contract renegotiation or possibly payment of compensation.
+Hybrid clauses combine freezing and economic equilibrium elements. - 3.140.
+Concerns about stabilisation clauses.
+Concerns have been raised that stabilisation clauses could constrain the implementation of deserving social, environmental or economic measures.
+More stringent rules on community consultation, labour relations, health and safety, and environmental protection to name but a few potentially relevant examples could adversely affect investments and trigger the application of stabilisation clauses.
+The concern is that States may have to exempt projects from the new measures; or else that, if States must bear the costs those measures cause, they may be discouraged from acting in the first place, particularly where public finances are under strain. - 3.141.
+Regulatory space and stabilisation.
 An annex to the UN Guiding Principles contains a set of Principles for Responsible Contracts, which provide more detailed guidance on regulatory space and stabilisation clauses.
-Those Principles state that: "[c]ontractual stabilization clauses, if used, should be carefully drafted so that any protections for investors against future changes in law do not interfere with the State's bona
+Those Principles state that: "[c]ontractual stabilisation clauses, if used, should be carefully drafted so that any protections for investors against future changes in law do not interfere with the State's bona fide efforts to implement laws, regulations or policies, in a non-discriminatory manner, in order to meet its human rights obligations".42 - 3.142.
+Stabilisation clauses not required.

-76 ISLP/CCSI Guide, part 2.8; The Voluntary Principles on Security and Human Rights, http://www.voluntaryprinciples.org/; see also the UN Declaration on Human Rights Defenders.

-77 ISLP and CCSI, Guide to Land Contracts: Agricultural Projects (International Senior Lawyers' Project and Columbia Center on Sustainable Investment, 2016), http://ccsi.columbia.edu/2016/03/09/guide-to-land-contracts-agricultural-projects/.

-78 See e.g. Amnesty International UK (2003, 2005).

-fide efforts to implement laws, regulations or policies, in a non-discriminatory manner, in order to meet its human rights obligations".79

-142. Stabilisation clauses not required.
 Stabilisation clauses raise major issues.
 There should be no presumption that the contract should feature a stabilisation clause.
 In fact, use of these clauses should be discouraged.
 If an investor decides to seek a stabilisation commitment anyway, it should be asked to demonstrate its need, and the government should seriously consider whether it can assuage investor concerns in other ways.
 The parties can explore alternative ways to mitigate regulatory risk, such as insurance and involvement of multilateral lenders.
-If a grantor agrees to enter into a stabilisation commitment, it may seek to compensate the reduced regulatory risk for the investor with higher economic benefits, for instance in the form of greater public revenues.80
+If a grantor agrees to enter into a stabilisation commitment, it may seek to compensate the reduced regulatory risk for the investor with higher economic benefits, for instance in the form of greater public revenues.

+See the UN Declaration on Human Rights Defenders (1999).

+UN.
+2015.
+Principles for Responsible Contracts, principle 4.

-143. Considerations.
+3.143.
+Considerations.
 The formulation of a stabilisation clause matters a great deal.
 Freezing clauses are particularly inflexible, and their enforceability may be doubtful in some domestic legal systems.
 For these reasons, contractual practice has tended to shift towards the more flexible economic equilibrium clauses.
 The wording of any stabilisation commitments should be properly circumscribed, and public-interest action in social and environmental matters should not be covered.
-The duration of the stabilisation clauses should also be limited to what is actually needed - e.g. to enable the investor to recover costs and generate a minimum level of returns, or to reassure lenders for the duration of their loans.81
+The duration of the stabilisation clauses should also be limited to what is actually needed - e.g. to enable the investor to recover costs and generate a minimum level of returns, or to reassure lenders for the duration of their loans.